maxgrenderjones/streamutils/README.rst

 ``grep "$username" /etc/passwd | cut -f 1,3 -d : --output-delimiter=" "``
 in python?
 Well, hopefully streamutils is for you.

-In a sentence, streamutils is pythonic implementation of the pipelines offered by unix shells and the coreutils toolset.
+In a sentence, streamutils is a pythonic implementation of the pipelines offered by unix shells and the coreutils toolset.
 Streamutils is not (at least not primarily) a python wrapper around tools that you call from the commandline or a wrapper around ``subprocess``.
 For that, you want